isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 I melted the candle wax into an empty can.
 Then I added a wick to get ready my lamp.
 The desk was an empty cardboard box of sōmen (Japanese thin wheat noodles).

 After the lights went out, the lower part of the closet, emptied of bedding, became my study.
 It was the best of the best.
 But the closet door had to be closed to keep the light out.
-So, my face was blackened with soot ever since I started studying in the special room.
+There was nothing I could do with my face blackened by soot ever since I started studying in the special room.

 ## Scorebrand Memorial Hill

 At the beginning of the second semester, I wrote a letter.
-Unusually, I wrote my mother to visit me by herself.
+Unusually, I asked my mother to visit me alone.
 I had decided to tell my mother first.
 If I told my father first, and he objected, there was no way to reverse the decision.
 Therefore it was my secret intention to avoid predictable dangers by going through my mother.

 That Sunday I took my mother to Scorebrand Park instead of the visiting room.